 myinstancefor Instance ID.

 Use the default values for the other fields.

 At the bottom of the page, click Create.

 You are returned to the instances list; your new instance is greyed out while it initializes and starts.

 When your new instance is available, click it to open the Instance details page.

-- Enter a strong password that you can remember for Password.
+Enter a strong password that you can remember.

 Connect to your instance using the MySQL client in the Cloud Shell